 - 9. All general education nursing pre-requisite course attempts are considered in the GPA calculation for selection. - A "C" or higher is required in all required general education courses is required for admission into the professional courses of the LPN to RN Bridge program. - A "C" or higher is required in all corequisite nursing courses after admission into the program for program progression. - A "C" or higher is required in all NUR (nursing) courses after admission into the program for program progression. - 10.
-Completion of approved IV Therapy course. - 11.
-One of the components for application to the professional courses of the A.S.R.N program includes completion of the HESI Admission Test.
-See the Nursing and Allied Health advisor regarding HESI testing.
-Minimum HESI composite score of 70, Math composite and Science composite score average of 68. - 12.
+Completion of approved 30-hour IV Therapy course. - 11.
+One of the components for application to the professional courses of the A.S.R.N program includes the completion of the HESI Admission Assessment. - Those applying to North Florida College's Nursing and Allied Health programs must take the HESI Admission Assessment at North Florida College's Testing Center to be eligible for selection.

+- The cost is approximately \$61.00, please contact the cashier's office at 850-973-1610 to make the payment.
+An appointment is required, contact Juli Carter in the Testing Center at testing@nfc.edu or 850-973-9451.
+Admission Assessment may be completed before other components of the application to determine if the minimum requirements of the HESI scores are met. - Two attempts per application period are allowed; they must be taken three weeks apart as the testing center schedule allows. - To be considered for admission, a Cumulative score of 70 or higher must be achieved. - After achieving a Cumulative score of 70 or higher, the Science Composite score and the Math Score are averaged.
+This score will need to be 68 or higher to be considered for admission into the program. - If a second assessment is completed, the highest Science Composite score and the highest Math score are selected.
+The Science Composite score and Math score average will need to be 68 or higher. - Students returning to NFC's Nursing and Allied Health programs within a year can keep their HESI score from the previous admission or retake the HESI. - 12.
 Other key components for application to the program include a security background investigation and 10 panel drug screen.
-Both components are required for entry into clinical courses. - The Nursing and Allied Health Programs at NFC require the student to complete an FDLE, Level

-Il security background investigation prior to starting the program.
+Both components are required for entry into clinical courses. - The Nursing and Allied Health Programs at NFC require the student to complete an FDLE, Level II security background investigation prior to starting the program.
 The Director of Nursing and Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
 If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the Director of Nursing and Allied Health shall convene an interdisciplinary admission review board to examine the student's application.
 The review board will make recommendations for admission on a case-by-case basis.
 Applicants who are not cleared for admission by the Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.
-(Reference: Pursuant to Section 456.0635 Florida Statutes)

-- Students are required to complete the FDLE, Level II security background investigation, the 10-panel drug screen, the physical, and provide immunization records prior to program orientation after being accepted. - 14.
+(Reference: Pursuant to Section 456.0635 Florida Statutes) - Students are required to complete the FDLE, Level II security background investigation, the 10-panel drug screen, the physical, and provide immunization records prior to program orientation after being accepted. - 14.
 Mandatory attendance at an orientation session.
 Dates and times will be made available to all accepted applicants.